AABearBots/First-Closed-Doors-Competition/README.md

 If you are not familiar with GitHub at all, we highly recommend you invest the time in learning it, as it is the most popular collaboration and version control system.
 For further information on how to use GitHub Desktop, please refer to the [Getting Started with GitHub Desktop guide](https://help.github.com/desktop/guides/getting-started-with-github-desktop/) or [watch this video tutorial](https://www.youtube.com/watch?v=GqNAD4XoZ6k).

-Once you have launched GitHub Desktop and logged in with your GitHub credentials, this is what you need to do to clone the platform’s repository:
+Once you have launched GitHub Desktop and logged in with your GitHub credentials, this is what you need to do to clone the platform's repository:

 Go to _File > Clone Repository_